• Ξένες ταινίες Γυρίσματα |

 Share on FacebookShare on Twittershare

-Greece and Hellas.
-They are the usual ways we know that they call our country.
-But there is also a people who call Greece Si-La and this name is by no means random.
-It is not a people with Latin roots but it is the one-fifth of the world population.
-It is China.
+Greece is also called "Hellas".
+They are the usual ways we hear the country being called.
+There is, however, a people who call Greece Si-La and this name is not at all random.
+It is not a people with Latin roots but it constitutes one-fifth of the world population.
+The reason for China.

-This is the people who call Greece Si-La
+Αίγινα: Ναός της ΑφαίαςWho are the people who call Greece Si-La?

-The Chinese culture is that calls Greece Si-La.
-It is one of the oldest civilizations that has distinguished itself worldwide along with the Greek in the past.
-It was the culture that laid the foundations of modern Asia in exactly the same way that Greece was at the heart of today’s European culture.
+The Chinese culture, then, is the one that calls Greece Si-La.
+It is one of the oldest cultures that has distinguished itself worldwide along with Greece in the past.
+It was, moreover, the culture that laid the foundations of modern Asia in exactly the same way that Greece was the core of today’s European culture and It is no coincidence that it laid the foundations of democracy worldwide.

-In essence, the first syllable, “He”, which is presumed to have a heavier accent, was transcribed as “Si”.
-In addition, respectively, the second syllable was established as “La”.
+Αρχαία Ολυμπία: Η είσοδοσ στο ΣτάδιοIn essence, the first syllable, “HE”, which traditionally bears rough breathing and is speculated to have a heavier pronunciation, was transcribed as “Si”.
+In addition, correspondingly, the second syllable was established as “LA”.
 The first ideogram in Mandarin means “hope”.
-On the other hand, now, the second ideogram corresponds to the December month of the traditional Chinese calendar.
-When these two come together, they take on another meaning.
-The two syllables create a phrase that in Chinese translates as “the other great civilization”.
+On the other hand, now, the second ideogram corresponds to December in the traditional Chinese calendar.
+When these two are together, when they unite they take on another meaning.
+The two syllables create a phrase that in Chinese translates as “the other great culture".

 Read also: